tiago-schmidt/react-chat-app/README.md

 # react-chat-app
-Fell free to check my app at:
+Fell free to check my app at: (it works on mobile devices too because it is responsive!)

 https://react-chat-app-tiago-schmidt.vercel.app/

-PS: You can check it on mobile devices too because it is responsive!

 To run it locally just clone the repo and type the following commands on your prefered terminal: